minvws/nl-covid19-notification-app-website/_questions/en/6-hoe-werkt-de-app.md

 The notification will say how many days ago you were near somebody who has later tested positive for coronavirus.
 The notification does not say who that person was, and it does not say where or exactly when you were near them.

-- You can arrange for a test immediately after you receive an notification, even if you have no symptoms.
+- You can arrange for a test immediately after you receive a notification, even if you have no symptoms.
 The notification message from CoronaMelder will include all the information you need about how and when to do this.
 - If you have serious symptoms, or if you are part of a high-risk group, you should call your doctor.

 </div>